-1Part-time students who are unable to participate in the internship phase of the program due to their present employment position should substitute BUS 280, Marketing Problems, for either of the marketing internship courses (BUS 281 or BUS 282).
+Part-time students who are unable to participate in the internship phase of the program due to their present employment position should substitute BUS 280, Marketing Problems, for either of the marketing internship courses (BUS 281 or BUS 282).
 The consent of the program coordinator is required, and the coordinator should be contacted to assist in determining when to make this substitution.

-The summer option may be taken on a voluntary basis as an optional part of the program.
+2The summer option may be taken on a voluntary basis as an optional part of the program.
+Approval of the program coordinator will be required for courses selected.